YapayPagamentos/integracao-news/_posts/2019-06-27-yapay-magento1-v2.0.2.markdown

 ## Módulo Yapay Magento 1.X

-Foi liberada a versão 2.0.2 do módulo Yapay Intermediador para magento com a correção do bug abaixo:
+Foi liberada a versão 2.0.2 do módulo Yapay Intermediador para magento com a melhoria e a correção do bug abaixo:

 <!-- more -->